jaguiar/customer-api/README.md

 * customer-kotlin-coroutines : Resource server for customer data - kotlin webflux with **coroutines functional style** version
 * customer-kotlin-coroutines-controllers : Resource server for customer data - kotlin webflux with **coroutines annotation style** version

-# Prequisite
+# Prerequisite

-You will need to install the following language/tools to run the demo project
+You will need to install the following languages/tools to run the demo project

 * Java JDK 11+
 * Kotlin 1.4+